top of page

 Salt has been a part of our daily lives since ancient times, but depending on the amount used, it can be just right or too much.

-This time, we will be exhibiting the amusing people and products related to salt.
+This time, we will be exhibiting some fun people and products related to salt.

 I hope you can find the right balance.